 The total capacity for chips is 700g of frozen chips—enough for a family of four.
 This means filling both compartments with chips, so if you're going to cook something else with the chips, then it's going to produce a meal for two at a time.

 The maximum cooking temperature you can set the Philips AirFryer to is 200 degrees Celsius.
 There's a timer, which can be set up to 30 minutes.
 One safety feature of the Philips AirFryer is that if you're cooking chips late at night, it's on a timer, so if you do nod off, you won't set fire to your house!

 The Philips AirFryer will (quite happily) cook chips from frozen in under 10 minutes.
 It's much quicker than going to the chip shop.
-Although the Philips AirFryer is quite expensive, at about £200, if it saves you going to the chip shop once a week for your family, so it can easily pay for itself in a year of chips alone!
+Although the Philips AirFryer used to be quite expensive, prices have dropped considerably - and if it saves you going to the chip shop once a week for your family it can easily pay for itself in chips alone!